carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - NAT Instances are individual EC2 instances.
 Community AMIs exist to launch NAT Instances.
 Works same as NAT Gateway.
 - NAT instances are managed by you.
 - It can be associated with security groups to control inbound and outbound traffic.
-- Since NAT Instances send and receive traffic from different sources/destinations, it can cause some issues as EC2 does source/destination checks automatically — so when using a NAT Instance you need to **disable source/destination checks** on the EC2 instance when creating it.
+- Since NAT Instances send and receive traffic from different sources/destinations, it can cause some issues as EC2 does source/destination checks automatically — so **when using a NAT Instance you need to disable source/destination checks** on the EC2 instance when creating it.

 ###### NAT Gateway (latest, best practice)

-- NAT Gateways are preferred by enterprise as they are **highly available**, can **scale** and are **managed by AWS**.
-It is a managed service which launches redundant instances within the selected AZ (can survive failure of EC2 instance)
+- NAT Gateways are preferred by enterprise as they are **highly available** (redundant instances within the selected AZ), can **scale** and are **managed by AWS**.
   - You can create an AZ independent architecture with Network Gateways to reduce the risks of failures.
 This can be done by creating a NAT Gateway in each AZ and then configuring the routing to ensure resources in the same NAT Gateway are in the same AZ.
 - Can not be associated with security groups, but you can associate the resources behind the NAT Gateway with security groups.
-- Automatically assigned public IP Address
+- Automatically assigned public IP Address.
 - You don’t need to worry about disabling source & destination checks on the instance.

 ###### Bastion Host

 - A Bastion host is used to **securely administer EC2 instances** in private subnet (using SSH or RDP).
-Bastions are called Jump Boxes in Australia.
+(Bastions are called Jump Boxes in Australia).
 - A NAT Gateway or a NAT instance is used to provide **internet traffic** to EC2 instances in a private subnets. **They cannnot be used as Bastion Host**.

 ##### VPC Peering

-- VPC peering connect two VPC over a direct network route using private IP addresses
+- It connects two VPC over a direct network route using private IP addresses.
-- Instances on peered VPCs behave just like they are on the same network
+- Instances on peered VPCs behave just like they are on the same network.
-- Must have no overlapping CIDR Blocks
-- VPC peering connection are 1 to 1 (not transitive) i.e. VPC-A peering VPC-B and VPC-B peering to VPC-C doesn’t mean VPC-A peering VPC-C
+- Its connections are 1 to 1 (not transitive) i.e. VPC-A peering VPC-B and VPC-B peering to VPC-C doesn’t mean VPC-A peering VPC-C.
-- Route tables must be updated in both VPC that are peered so that instances can communicate
 - Can connect one VPC to another in same or different region.
-VPC peering in different region called as VPC inter-region peering
+VPC peering in different region called as VPC inter-region peering.
 - Can connect one VPC to another in same or different AWS account
+- Requirements:
+  - Route tables must be updated in both VPC that are peered so that instances can communicate.
+  - Must have no overlapping CIDR Blocks.

 ##### VPC Flow Logs

-- Capture information about **IP traffic information** (not hostnames) entering and leaving interfaces in your VPC.
+- It captures information about **IP traffic information** (not hostnames) entering and leaving interfaces in your VPC.
   - They allow you to monitor the traffic reaching your instances and can help you see if your security groups are restrictive enough.
 - They can be created at 3 levels: VPC, Subnet, Network Interface level.
 - You can publish these flow logs with CloudWatch or S3.
 Query VPC flow logs using Athena on S3 or CloudWatch logs insight.